PaulOxxx1/atom-language-BasicCAD/README.md

-# atom-language-BasicCAD
+# BasicCAD for Atom
-BasicCAD language support in Atom
+This package adds support for the BasicCAD language in Atom.
+BasicCAD is used to create macros for DesignCAD.